Skip to Content

 The court ordered Tuesday that the question should appear on the Nov.
 5 ballot.

-Amendment 3, which covers abortion, was certified by the Secretary of State's Office after thousands of petition signatures.
+Amendment 3 was certified by the Secretary of State's Office after thousands of petition signatures.
 The initiative petition that was used to get access to abortion on the ballot received over 380,000 signatures.
+If passed, the amendment would guarantee a right to an abortion until fetal viability.

-Rachel Sweet with Missourians for Constitutional Freedom, the group that led the petition drive to get the question on the ballot, said in a statement the decision is a "victory for democracy and reproductive freedom in Missouri."
+Rachel Sweet, with Missourians for Constitutional Freedom, the group that led the petition drive to get the question on the ballot, said in a statement the decision is a "victory for democracy and reproductive freedom in Missouri."

 “This ruling is a validation of the more than 380,000 Missourians who signed the petition," the statement says.
 "This fight was not just about this amendment—it was about defending the integrity of the initiative petition process and ensuring that Missourians can shape their future directly.